Copyright © 2006 - Sébastien Aperghis-Tramoni

 Perl5, it's also debuggable.
 Audrey therefore wrote Filter::Simple::Compile

-which is a drop-in replacement for Filter::Simple
+which is a drop-in replacement for Filter::Simple.
+This technique

 replaces the code in the caller package with the expanded code, hence